== Bike-Walk Alliance of NH ==

 Dave Topham has been actively involved in group cycling and bicycling education since 1971.
 As one of the founders of the Granite State Wheelmen (GSW) and taking an interest in the then League of American Wheelmen's Effective Cycling program, in 1980 he became one of the first LAW (now LAB) certified bicycling instructors in the country.
 Since then he has conducted many classes and given presentations to major corporations.
 For some years he helped cyclists in four states attain their certified instructor status within the League.
 He remains active in the GSW as a ride leader and Membership Chairperson, having been on the GSW Board in some position every year since the recreational bike club was formed.

 Dave lives in Salem, NH and enjoys helping to "push the paperwork" as well as the pedals.
-His 40+ years of computer background assist in the overhead of keeping both the GSW and BWA-NH computers and databases in order.
+His 45+ years of computer background assist in the overhead of keeping both the GSW and BWA-NH computers and databases in order.
 Over the years Dave has made many contacts with bicycling organizations in the New England area.
 In 2003, efforts with the NH Department of Safety resulted in the state Drivers Manual being revised to incorporate more about "bicycling awareness" plus 25 bicycling-related questions were provided for the State of NH computerized driver's exam.
-He is a volunteer working with the NH Department of Transportation on many projects including rail trails, access to bridges, "Commute Green" promotions, and a member of the Safe Routes to School Statewide Advisory Committee.
-Bicycling education for students and school staff personnel is a key effort with multiple bike-ed courses and presentations conducted each year.
+He is a volunteer working with the NH Department of Transportation on many projects including rail trails, access to bridges, a member of the Bike-Ped Transportation Advisory and Safe Route to School Advisory Committees.
+Bicycling education for students and school staff personnel is a key effort with multiple bike-ed courses and presentations conducted each year including a unique SRTS-funded "Train the Trainers" program for those working with students in grades 4 and 5.

 Dave may be reached at Dave@bwanh.org, phone 603.898.9926.